-How does conveyancing in Leeswood differ for newly converted properties?
+How does conveyancing in Leeswood differ for new build properties?

-Most buyers of new build property in Leeswood come to us having been asked by the seller to sign contracts and commit to the purchase even before the property is completed.
-This is because builders in Leeswood tend to purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build or newly converted property in Leeswood come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the residence is finished.
+This is because new home sellers in Leeswood usually purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Leeswood or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Leeswood or who has acted in the same development.

-I acquired a 2 bed flat in Leeswood, conveyancing was carried out 6 years ago.
-Can you work out an approximate cost of a lease extension?
-Equivalent properties in Leeswood with over 90 years remaining are worth £222,000.
-The average or mid-range amount of ground rent is £50 charged once a year.
-The lease expires on 21st October 2090
+I inherited a leasehold flat in Leeswood, conveyancing formalities finalised 7 years ago.
+Can you give me give me an indication of the likely cost of a lease extension?
+Corresponding properties in Leeswood with an extended lease are worth £180,000.
+The ground rent is £65 yearly.
+The lease comes to an end on 21st October 2078

-The suggested premium range that we have given is a general guide to costs for renewing a lease, but we are not able to provide the actual costs in the absence of comprehensive due diligence.
-You should not use this information in tribunal or court proceedings.
-There are no doubt other concerns that need to be considered and you obviously should be as accurate as possible in your negotiations.
-Neither should you move forward based on this information before seeking the advice of a professional.
+The figure above a general guide to costs for renewing a lease, but we are not able to advice on the actual costs in the absence of comprehensive investigations.
+Do not use the figures in tribunal or court proceedings.
+There are no doubt additional concerns that need to be considered and clearly you want to be as accurate as possible in your negotiations.
+Please do not move forward based on this information without first seeking the advice of a professional.